Ume0344/aws-cdk-course/cdk-project/docs/aws-cognito.md

 - **Identity Pool** - This is used to authorize the user to access aws services based on temporary aws credentials.

 ## AWS Cognito with CDK
+To authenticate the user through user pool, we will be following this flow in cdk app;
-- create a user pool
+- create a user pool.
-- create user pool client
+- create user pool client.
+- create a user (after creating a user through cdk, `Confirmation status` will be set to `Force change password`.
+This status comes when a user is created by the developer(cdk application) or administrator) and sets a temporary password.
+User need to change the password on its first signin.
+The password will be set through cognito-idp python client (see test/auth_service.py).

+## AWS Cognito-IDP
+We will use aws cognito-idp python client to generate the tokens used by user to authenticate.

-- create a user
+1. Create a user through `AuthStack` from user pool.
-- activate user
+2. Set the password through cognito-idp client.
+3. Initiate the authentication through cognito-idp client to get the `IdToken`.
+4. Use `IdToken` while using the API.